 Hysterectomy can also be done laparoscopically, vaginally or by laparotomy.

-Most indications for these procedures are similar.
+Most indications for myomectomy and hysterectomy are similar.
 Patient choice is important, but patients must be fully informed about anticipated difficulties and sequelae of myomectomy vs hysterectomy.

 If women desire pregnancy or want to keep their uterus, myomectomy is used.
 In about 55% of women with infertility due to fibroids alone, myomectomy can restore fertility, resulting in pregnancy after about 15 mo.
 However, hysterectomy is often necessary or preferred by the patient.